herman-michael/herman-michael.github.io/_pages/about.md

 ---

+<h3>Welcome!</h3>

+I’m a Senior IT Support Engineer at the Georgia Institute of Technology.

-As a researcher, my work focuses on the intersection of <code class="language-plaintext highlighter-rouge">AI x Defense</code>.
-I’m broadly interested in robust and explainable AI, sparse convolutional architectures, and multi-sensor fusion.
-I’m passionate about advancing AI for aerospace and defense applications.
+My research interests lie at the intersection of <code class="language-plaintext highlighter-rouge">AI x Defense</code>.
+I focus on vision-based machine learning applications, with a particular emphasis on deep learning, robust and explainable AI, state estimation, and data fusion.
+I’m passionate about advancing AI technologies for aerospace and defense systems.

-Previously, I completed my PhD in Aerospace Engineering from the Aerospace Systems Design Laboratory (ASDL) at Georgia Tech, where I was advised by Dimitri Mavris and worked on vision-based deep learning approaches for satellite attitude sensors.
+Previously, I earned my PhD in Aerospace Engineering from the Aerospace Systems Design Laboratory (ASDL) at Georgia Tech, where I was advised by Dimitri Mavris and worked on vision-based deep learning approaches for satellite attitude sensors.
+During this time I published a survey on calibration algorithms for space attitude sensors, developed novel algorithms, released large-scale image datasets, and contributed to open-source tools for space sensor calibration.

+In my free time, I enjoy hiking, competitive FPS, and working on AI side-projects.